Explainability Methods for Hardware Trojan Detection: A Systematic Comparison: Results

+At the baseline threshold of 0.5, the XGBoost precision is 11.85\% with recall of approximately 82\%, demonstrating the instability of unoptimized classification on this severely imbalanced dataset.
+At the val-optimal threshold of 0.940, precision improved to 48.08\% and recall to 69.44\%, with F1~=~0.568 and MCC~=~0.575 on the held-out test set.

-A McNemar test comparing Method 1 (ensemble) to Method 2 (single XGBoost) found statistically significant differences with $\chi^2 = 1431.25$, p < 0.001.
-The large chi-square value is partly influenced by the large sample size ($n=11{,}392$).
-To assess practical significance beyond statistical significance, the effect size is computed: with the observed discordant pairs, the proportions of correct classifications differ between methods (Method 2: 99.56\% accuracy vs. Method 1: 84.45\%), representing a 15.11 percentage point improvement.
-Note that Methods 2-5 share identical predictions (same classifier, different explanations), so statistical tests between these methods measure only differences in explainability coverage and computational efficiency, not classification accuracy.
+A McNemar's chi-squared test comparing Method~1 (ensemble) to Method~2 (single XGBoost) yields $\chi^2(1) = 3578.23$ ($p < 0.001$).
+The large statistic is partly driven by $n = 11{,}392$.
+The effect size confirms practical significance: 3622 M2-only correct vs.\ 14 M1-only correct discordant pairs, a 31.6 percentage-point accuracy gap (99.33\% at the val-optimal threshold vs.\ 67.7\%).
+Methods~2--5 share identical predictions (same classifier, different explanations), so cross-test comparisons among them measure explainability coverage and computational efficiency, not classification accuracy.